sfraulini/miFRED/README.md

      ```git clone https://github.com/BizzoTL/MICROPHERRET/```

-4. miFRED requires an apposite conda environment, which can be generated as follow using the miFRED.yml file:
+4. miFRED requires an apposite conda environment, which can be generated as follow using the miFRED_environment.yml file in Data:

      ```conda env create -f miFRED_env.yml```